 2. Using MetaCommands

-PostgreSQL provides us with a wonderful utility named psql where we can use metaCommands.
-MetaCommands are the short ready-made utilities which are available to use which makes the work of database administrator very easy.
-For retrieving the user-related data \du is the meta-command that can be used.
+PostgreSQL provides us with a wonderful utility named psql, where we can use metaCommands.
+MetaCommands are the short ready-made utilities that are available to use, making the work of database administrator very easy.
+For retrieving the user-related data \, du is the meta-command that can be used.
 For this, you will need to use the psql command prompt in PostgreSQL.
-Let us fire this command and see that is the result we are getting:
+Let us fire this command and see the result we are getting:

-- Here, Role Name is the name of the user.
-List of roles i.e attributes that are the roles which that a particular user has for himself.
-Superuser, Create role, Create DB, Replication, Bypass RLS are rules assigned to the superuser that means the superuser can create the new roles and users, create new databases, perform replications of the existing objects and bypass the RLS.
+- Here, the Role Name is the name of the user.
+List of roles, i.e., attributes that are the roles which that a particular user has for himself.
+Superuser, Create role, Create DB, Replication, and Bypass RLS are rules assigned to the superuser, meaning the superuser can create new roles and users, create new databases, perform replications of the existing objects, and bypass the RLS.

 3. Using pg_shadow

-One more way to get the list of the users is by using the table pg_shadow that also contains information about the users in the PostgreSQL server.
-This table is kept for backward compatibility for the versions of PostgreSQL that are previous to 8.1.
-This table stores the roles which can log in and have the flag rolcanlogin as 1 in the pg_authid table.
-Pg_user is the view created on the base table pg_shadow table which is available publicly. pg_shadow is only accessible by the superuser. pg_user view contains the password field as blank to maintain security.
+One more way to get the list of the users is by using the table pg_shadow, that also contains information about the users in the PostgreSQL server.
+The table is maintained for backward compatibility with PostgreSQL versions earlier than 8.1.
+This table stores the roles that can log in and flag rolcanlogin as 1 in the pg_authid table.
+Pg_user is the view created on the base table pg_shadow table, which is available publicly. pg_shadow is only accessible by the superuser. pg_user view contains the password field as blank to maintain security.
 The pg_ shadow table contains username, usesysid, usecreatedb, usesuper, userepl, usebypassrls, passwd, valuntil and useconfig fields for all the users in the database server.

 SELECT * FROM pg_shadow;

-In the PostgreSQL database server, we can retrieve the information of the user by either retrieving the records from the table pg_user that belongs to pg_catalog schema.
-One more way is to use the meta-command \du which internally fires the query on the pg_user table itself.
-Other than this, there is one more table named pg_shadow which stores information about the users and can be further used to list all the users in the PostgreSQL database server.
+In the PostgreSQL database server, we can retrieve the user’s information by retrieving the records from the table pg_user that belongs to the pg_catalog schema.
+Another way is to use the meta-command \du, which internally fires the query on the pg_user table.
+In addition, the PostgreSQL database server contains another table called pg_shadow that stores user information, which you can use to list all the users on the server.
 Note that the scope of all these methods is the whole database server.